ranjit07coder/Sorting-Algorithms-/README.md

 # Mergesorting-
 //In this code we have given 2 sorted array ,we have to just make a single sorted and that's a merge sort
 //this is the method with all the parameters
+//merge sort having less time complexity as compare to other sorting algorithms.

 class Solution {
     public void merge(int[] nums1, int m, int[] nums2, int n) {